 The fact that people are invited but not compelled to participate in the legal and political systems is important.
 Adults are not forced to vote, run for office, file a lawsuit, become a lawyer or judge, attend school, seek medical care, purchase something, practice a religion, etc. But they are also not arbitrarily excluded from function systems.
 There must be some reason for excluding someone from function system, even if that reason is judged unfair or unjust by many people.
 If a person is denied healthcare, the stated reason may be that the person lacks health insurance, which is a reason even it’s an unfair or immoral reason.

-For the legal system, the outcome of a decision does not have to be morally or ethically just; it simply has to follow the accepted procedure.
+For the legal system, the outcome of a decision does not have to be morally or ethically just; it simply has to follow the accepted, legitimate procedure.
 It all come down to following “due process.”
 The same goes for politics.
 As long the correct or accepted procedure for being elected to office and wielding power is followed, that’s all that seems to matter.
 It doesn’t matter whether the political system can solve social problems or create a better society, as in the utilitarian “greatest happiness (or utility) for the greatest number.”
 It’s not about achieving some value-based goal such as happiness or the public welfare.
 The political system just has to follow the correct procedures and maintain its legitimacy in the eyes of the rest of society.
 The same can be said for the education system: If a student fails, the education system just has to show that it followed accepted procedures.
 If a patient dies, the healthcare system just had to show that it followed accepted procedures.
 Thus, doctors say, “We did everything we could, but . . .”

 The economy is also not driven by any goal other than its own autopoiesis.
 People and organizations are free to talk about and promote economic justice, but that doesn’t mean anything for the economy.
 Values such as economic justice remain outside the economy, or in the environment of the system.